zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical

-The temporal consistency proof generation times are represented by the mean and standard deviation values for D values of 1,4,8 and 16.
-The proving times are in general stable with minor variations observed with varying D values.
-We observe that in case of HAI, the mean proof generation time increases slightly going from D values of 1 to 4 before decreasing slightly from 4 to 8 and finally increasing from 8 to 16.
-On the other hand the trend is inverted for ORNL-PS, decreasing slightly from 1 to 4, increasing from 4 to 8 and then decreasing again from 8 to 16.
 Interestingly, there is more volatility for PSF value of 8 in case of either dataset as compared to 10 and 12.
 The non-monotonous trends depicted in Tables \ref{tab:p1_pgt} and \ref{tab:ps_pgt} can be due to the non-linear proving costs afforded by \texttt{ezkl} backend which could be explained on the basis of row domain padding used by Halo2 proving systems.
 Further, analyzing speedups, we note a healthy increase between each set of D values regardless of the PSF value or the dataset used.
 Since the circuit size is known to influence the proving times, the trends in Tables \ref{tab:p1_pgt} and \ref{tab:ps_pgt} are exactly aligned with those depicted in Table \ref{tab:tcws}.
 The speedup value insights point to the fact that having a higher TC interval size (or D value) is almost always more computationally efficient than invoking proof generation on a finer granularity corresponding to a lower TC interval size.

 Lastly, the hypothesis test columns in Tables \ref{tab:p1_pgt} and \ref{tab:ps_pgt} reflect a relatively stable values of average proving time corresponding to statistical consistency proofs.
 These values are slightly higher for HAI compared to ORNL-PS which might be explained on the basis of the difference in dimensionality between both problems.